Home > Careers-in-Marketing > Non-Profit > Facts & Trends

 Marketing More Important than Ever

 Because of the growth in the number of non-profits that are competing for a shrinking monetary support base, marketing has taken on even more importance to the organization.
-As federal budget cuts increase over time, this is likely to become even more true.
+As federal budget cuts deepen over time, this is likely to become even more true.

 Clients and Sponsors are Key